leeprovoost/go-rest-api-template/README.md

 ```

 When you add new packages, just use the standard `go get package` first, edit your code, then run the `godep save`.
 It will add an extra entry to `Godeps/Godeps.json`.

-TO DO add some thoughts on Go 1.5 vendoring

 ### Live Code Reloading